 The statistics for the effectiveness of the morning after pill primarily only applies to relatively healthy women aged between 18 and 49 years old.
-Overweight women, may also find that the morning after pill is less effective.
-It also applies to people who are using the pill according to the instructions given them by their doctor or pharmacist or the instructions that are listed on the drug’s packaging.
+Overweight women may also find that the morning-after pill is less effective.
+It also applies to people who are using the pill according to the instructions given to them by their doctor/pharmacist.
 Once you veer from those instructions, your results may be less satisfactory.
-There may also be medical conditions you have or medications you are taking that may interfere with the mechanism of this drug.
-If that is the case, then the normal effectiveness rating won’t hold true in your situation.
+There may also be medical conditions you have, or medications you are taking that may interfere with the mechanism of this drug.
+If that is the case, then the normal effectiveness rating won’t hold in your situation.

 If you want to make certain that the morning after pill works well for you, then you should be aware of its limitations.
 It may not work during certain parts of your menstrual cycle.
 Talk to your doctor about when to use the pill and how it may interfere with your cycle.

-You should also try to maintain a healthy lifestyle.
+It would be best if you also tried to maintain a healthy lifestyle.
 Ensuring that you maintain a healthy weight will help the morning after pill to work effectively.
 If your hormones are battling with obesity or a lack of nutrients in the body, then they won’t be able to function the way they are supposed to.
-That means that the morning after pill may not have the desired effects.
+That means that the morning-after pill may not have the desired effects.

-If you take the pill and then vomit shortly afterwards, it is likely that your body had an adverse reaction to it.
+If you take the pill and then vomit shortly afterwards, your body likely had an adverse reaction to it.
 You also probably expelled much of it, so you will need to take another contraceptive pill or have an IUD inserted.
-If you do vomit after taking the morning after pill, you should let your doctor know.
+If you do vomit after taking the morning-after pill, you should let your doctor know.
 Your reaction to this drug can limit what contraceptive methods are available to you, but by sharing that information with your doctor, you can ensure that you receive a more suitable pill.

 Emergency contraceptives should be taken as soon as possible for the best results.
 Levonelle can be taken up to 72 hours (3 days) after unprotected sex and ellaOne can be taken up to 120 hours (5 days) after.